Pull to refresh

 Overview

-Philippine Senator Ronald 'Bato' dela Rosa was placed under Senate protective custody Monday, hours after the International Criminal Court unsealed an arrest warrant naming him for crimes against humanity.
-The warrant cites at least 32 killings during the anti-drug campaign he ran as national police chief from 2016 to 2018.
+Philippine Senator Ronald 'Bato' dela Rosa was placed under Senate protective custody Monday after the ICC unsealed an arrest warrant.
+The warrant names him for crimes against humanity and cites at least 32 killings during the anti-drug campaign he ran as national police chief from 2016 to 2018.

 Why it matters